 Are you getting enough probiotic-rich foods in your diet?
 Chances are you’re probably not.
 Probiotics are a form of good bacteria found in your gut which are responsible for everything from nutrient absorption to immune health.

-In most cases, getting more probiotics in your diet doesn’t require you to buy expensive pills, powders or supplements.
-In fact, there are a number of probiotic foods out there that are delicious, versatile and easy to enjoy as part of a healthy, well-rounded diet.
+In most cases, getting more probiotics in your routine doesn’t require you to buy expensive pills, powders or supplements.
+In fact, there are a number of probiotic foods out there that are delicious, versatile and easy to enjoy as part of a healthy, well-rounded diet naturally.

-In this article, we’ll cover the extensive list of all probiotic foods you should consider adding to your diet and how they can benefit you.
+In this article, we’ll cover the extensive list of all probiotic foods you should consider adding to your food routine and how they can benefit you.
 Plus, we’ll look at some tips for how to fit these fermented foods into your meals to maximize the gut-boosting benefits of probiotics.

 What Are They?